xorock/zend-expressive-phptalrenderer/README.md

 ## Included helpers and functions

-The included `HelperManager` adds support for using own functions inside templates proxying built-in `helper` custom expression modifier to user class.
+The included `HelperManager` adds support for using own functions inside templates, proxying built-in `helper` custom expression modifier to user class.
 User class has to implement `HelperInterface` and `__invoke()` method.

 The following template helpers are automatically activated if UrlHelper and ServerUrlHelper are registered